-Thanks to Oracle Corporation, Gluon and the OpenJFX Community, which collaborate on JavaFX's evolution, releasing a new JavaFX version with each new Java version.
+Thanks to Oracle Corporation, Gluon and the OpenJFX Community, which collaborate on JavaFX's evolution, releasing a new JavaFX version with each new Java SDK version.
 Also, thanks to Gluon for their friendly and convenient drag-and-drop Scene Builder GUI development tool.

 Welcome to the exciting world of Java programming enhanced with generative AI.
-We've enjoyed writing 12 editions of our academic and professional Java content over the last 30 years.
-We hope you have an informative, challenging and entertaining learning experience with Java How to Program: An Objects-Natural Approach, 12/e and enjoy this look at modern Java software development.
+We've enjoyed writing many editions of our professional and academic Java content over the last 30 years.
+We hope you have an informative, challenging and entertaining learning experience using Java for Programmers with Generative AI, 5/e, and enjoy this look at modern Java software development.